 - 23. Core requirements of fitness to be a director or officer are honesty, integrity, and compliance with securities law. - 24.
-As a director of Skymark, you failed to ensure compliance with registration requirements and failed to ensure the accuracy of Skymark's representations. - 25.
+You admitted you were a de facto director of Skymark and exercised day-to-day control over Skymark's operation.
+In that capacity, you failed to ensure compliance with registration requirements and failed to ensure the accuracy of Skymark's representations. - 25.
 Your misconduct clearly illustrates that you are unfit to act as a registrant, director or officer.